-The association shall have as one of its standing committees the Committee on Ethnic Studies.
+The association shall have as one of its standing committees the Committee on Critical Ethnic Studies.
 The Committee on Critical Ethnic Studies shall have as its function to keep the Council and the association’s membership informed of the current activities, interests, and professional concerns affecting Ethnic Studies programs, departments, and scholars; to act as a liaison among association standing committees; to be responsible for liaison with other ethnic studies organizations, and to have responsibility for special tasks involving Ethnic Studies scholars and scholarship.
 The Committee on Critical Ethnic Studies shall be composed of six members of the association named by the Executive Committee with the approval of the Council, following an open call to the membership for self-nominations and suggestions.
 Each of these six members shall serve three-year, non-renewable, staggered terms.
 The chair of the Committee on Critical Ethnic Studies shall be named from the committee’s membership by the Executive Committee with the approval of the Council and shall serve a single term not to exceed three years.
-The executive director shall, ex officio, be a member of the Committee on Critical Ethnic Studies.

 This award will provide travel reimbursement of $500 to an advanced graduate student who is a member of the ASA and plans to attend the 2015 convention in order to present a paper related to critical ethnic and/or indigenous studies.
 Graduate students who have no support for convention attendance and are members of an under-represented group are particularly encouraged to apply.